 Supporting a 3-Year Expiration Date

 There are only two (2) ways to support a 3-year expiry date for an OTC drug product:

 - By generating 3 years of acceptable Real-Time stability data.

-By taking samples which have been stored under RT stability conditions for two (2) years and subjecting them to an additional three (3) months storage under accelerated conditions, and then obtaining acceptable test results from those samples.
+By taking samples that have been stored under RT stability conditions for two (2) years and subjecting them to an additional three (3) months storage under accelerated conditions, and then obtaining acceptable test results from those samples.

 FDA allows new OTC drug products to be launched with an expiry date which is based upon accelerated stability testing HOWEVER that testing must be confirmed through the conducting of Real-Time stability studies.
 Once the shelf life of a drug product has been established in all package configurations in which it is distributed, FDA still requires that a new batch of that product be placed on RT stability each year that the product continues to be manufactured.

 Yes, the planning of stability studies and the conducting of stability testing can seem a bit daunting, but the experts at CPT℠ can help.
 CPT℠ can provide guidance in planning and conducting the appropriate stability testing for your products in the most efficient and cost-effective manner, while still maintaining FDA, ICH and cGMP compliance.